tpapp/MCMC_LR_Tests.jl/README.md

 Compare the mean and covariance of a MCMC sample to a known value using a likelihood ratio test.

 For unit testing MCMC software.
-See the docstrings of the exported functions and the unit tests.
+See the docstrings of the exported functions `mean_LR_pvalue` and `cov_LR_pvalue`, and the unit tests.

 ## References